-Objects: StickPerson, Fish, Pole, Hat, SP'sLeftLeg Relations examples.... unary: Black(StickPerson) n-ary: Hold(StickPerson, Fish), Hold(StickPerson, Pole) functions:

-OnHead(StickPerson), LeftLeg(StickPerson) The "arguments" to relations might have an order relation For example: Hold(StickPerson, Fish) might imply "StickPerson holds Fish" This is not a symmetric relationship, so Hold(Fish, StickPerson) conveys a different meaning Can represent relations as "tuples" (generalize "pair" for more than 2 elements) For example the "Hold" relation might be: {<StickPerson, Fish>, <StickPerson, Pole>} For functions, we normally provide the result: OnHead: <StickPerson> → Hat <Fish> → String Side note: Functions have to be defined for all possible objects in our use of first-order logic So with the "OnHead" function in the last example, we would also need to define: OnHead(Pole) = Pole OnHead(Hat) = Hat OnHead(SP'sLeftLeg) = StickPerson (?)
+Objects: StickPerson, Fish, Pole, Hat, SP'sLeftLeg Relations examples.... unary: Black(StickPerson) n-ary: Hold(StickPerson, Fish), Hold(StickPerson, Pole) functions: OnHead(StickPerson), LeftLeg(StickPerson) The "arguments" to relations might have an order relation For example: Hold(StickPerson, Fish) might imply "StickPerson holds Fish" This is not a symmetric relationship, so Hold(Fish, StickPerson) conveys a different meaning Can represent relations as "tuples" (generalize "pair" for more than 2 elements) For example the "Hold" relation might be: {<StickPerson, Fish>, <StickPerson, Pole>} For functions, we normally provide the result: OnHead: <StickPerson> → Hat <Fish> → String Side note: Functions have to be defined for all possible objects in our use of first-order logic So with the "OnHead" function in the last example, we would also need to define: OnHead(Pole) = Pole OnHead(Hat) = Hat OnHead(SP'sLeftLeg) = StickPerson (?)
 Syntax Objects and relations form the basis of first order logic, but we also expand our syntax with three things: Quantifiers (existential and universal) Variables (much in the math sense) Equality (as in "=" not " ⇐⇒ " or "≡") Otherwise we have a similar syntax to propositional logic (implies, AND, OR, etc.) Existential quantifier The existential quantifier is \exists , which means "there exists ..."
-For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Existential quantifier The existential quantifier is \exists , which means "there exists ..."
-For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Variables A variable is a place-holder for any object So if we had 3 objects, {Sue, Alex, Devin}, we could formally write: $\exists x \ Santa(x)$ As...
+For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" if quantifier on far left without parenthesis, assume applies to whole sentence $\exists x \ Person(x) \land InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Existential quantifier The existential quantifier is \exists , which means "there exists ..."
+For example, if I had a variable "x", then... $\exists x \; Santa(x)$... means "Santa exists" or "Someone is Santa" $\exists x \ Person(x) \land InClass(x) \land Hungry(x)$... means "Someone in class is hungry" or "At least one person in class is hungry" Variables A variable is a place-holder for any object So if we had 3 objects, {Sue, Alex, Devin}, we could formally write: $\exists x \ Santa(x)$ As...